 Does it contain eggs or soy?

 Remadyl does not contain eggs, soy nuts, or added sugar.
-It is also gluten-free, vegan, and has been certified as generally recognized as safe (GRAS).
+It is also gluten-free, and vegan, and has been certified as generally recognized as safe (GRAS).

 While it may be possible to find probiotic supplements that contain Streptococcus thermophilus, Lactobacillus acidophilus, and Bifidobacterium longum, those supplements may not contain the same strains of bacteria as Renadyl has.
 Different strains of bacteria may have different effects.
 If you are searching for alternatives, inquiring about the strains of bacteria used (KB 19, KB 27, and KB 31) may help you.